 Most interviewers will be interested in how you became a designer.
 Your answers will reflect your love for what you do, so don’t be afraid to show enthusiasm for your work.

-Additionally, general design questions are an opportunity for the interviewer to get a feel for the things that inspire you as a designer and the kind of work they might expect from you.
+Additionally, general design questions are an opportunity for the interviewer to get a feel for what inspires you as a designer and the kind of work they might expect from you.
 Be prepared to answer questions about artists you admire and why they stick out to you.

 For example, designing high-end cosmetics packaging is very different than designing intuitive online user experiences.
-Your interviewer will want to know that your skills and talents fit well with the position requirements.
+Your interviewer will want to know exactly why they should hire you, (i.e. how your skills and talents fit well with the position requirements).

 Here are some common design-related job interview questions: